dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1862](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1862): Prefer the 'IDictionary.TryAdd(TKey, TValue)' method

 Prefer a 'TryAdd' call over an 'Add' call guarded by a 'ContainsKey' check.
-'TryAdd' behaves the same as 'Add' except that it doesn't throw an exception when a value for a given key already exists, but rather returns 'false'.
+'TryAdd' behaves the same as 'Add', except that when the specified key already exists, it returns 'false' instead of throwing an exception.

 |Item|Value|
 |-|-|